Presentations

 Presented on Physiological and Topological Underpinnings of Representation, Particularly the role of n-dimensional simplexes and how they can be used to describe and possibly predict mental phenomena.

-Undergraduate Research on Social Media Usage, Political Leanings, and Succeptibility to Misinformation
+Undergraduate Research on Social Media Usage, Political Leanings, and Susceptibility to Misinformation

 - - - American Politics: San Francisco State University: San Francisco CA, USA - - Spring 2016 -